 WordPress is the world’s most popular content management system (CMS).
-According to W3Techs, it powers 39.5% of all the websites on the internet today.
+According to W3Techs, it powers 42.4% of all the websites on the internet today (also visit here to find more stats).
 The platform is so simple and easy to use, making it a favorite among a wide range of businesses.
 You may have come across debates about what themes to use and think, What’s all the fuss about?
 WordPress themes play a crucial role in your website’s look, feel, usability, and SEO, that’s why.
 In this article, we’ll weigh in on which is the best to use – Custom Themes or Pre-Made Themes to help you find out which to use for your business.

 WordPress Themes: What are they?

 To use WordPress’ words: